 • If you know your pain and confront it with courage, you won’t have to resort to avoiding it.
 The fearful use different ways to restrict their pain.
 One way is to be anesthetized with drugs or alcohol.
 Or by making choices that reduce the need to confront the difficulty, that is, find a comfortable niche and allow a minimal amount of change to occur.
 The logic is that change equals pain.
 Although, there is also pain involved in just keeping your mouth shut and trying to limit your boundaries.

 Another way the psychologically imbalanced and the emotionally immature manifest their need to reduce their own pain is by creating it in others.
-There’s an extreme example in criminals, of course, but even a normal individual will lash out at a stranger, a friend, or family when he or she is frustrated, fearful, or in pain.
+There’s an extreme example in the criminally insane, of course, but even a normal individual will lash out at a stranger, a friend, or family when he or she is frustrated, fearful, or in pain.
 It is difficult to experience gentleness and patience when you’re also experiencing pain or anger, but it is possible; and they mitigate both.

 Colors: green, pink, red